 Who says that you should drop your coffee rituals when globetrotting?
 Certainly not the AeroPress.

-You prefer larger quantities of robust coffee – Both the AeroPress and the French press make delicious coffee, but if you prefer a robust taste and course ground coffee then we recommend the good old French press, which you can get in different sizes to suit your caffeinated needs.
+- You prefer larger quantities of robust coffee – Both the AeroPress and the French press make delicious coffee.
+But if you want more than 8 ounces of strong coffee at a time, we recommend the good old French press, which you can get in different sizes to suit your caffeinated needs.
 If you’re still not too clear about the differences between the two, our AeroPress vs French Press article should help.

-You want something to use (and show off) at home – The AeroPress is quick and practical, but its best perk is the fact that it’s portable.
-If you don’t really intend on taking your brewer with you when you go on holiday and you’d rather have a more aesthetically pleasing single cup coffee maker to keep on your countertop then we think you are going to fall in love with the Nespresso Pixie.
-Read our full review of this machine.
-However, if you want a more affordable single cup coffee machine that is more or less as aesthetically-pleasing, consider the Keurig K-Classic K55 instead.
+- You want something to use (and show off) at home – The AeroPress is quick and practical, but its best perk is that it’s portable.
+If you don’t plan to travel with your brewer and want a more aesthetically pleasing single serve coffee maker to keep on your countertop, then we think you are going to fall in love with the Nespresso Pixie.

-You want a portable coffee maker you can actually drink from – Yes, the Aeropress is easy to carry around but you still need to a mug or glass to hold its finished product.
+- You want a portable coffee maker you can drink from – Yes, the Aeropress is easy to carry around, but you still need a mug or glass to hold its finished product.
 If you’re looking for a hybrid of a portable coffee maker and a travel mug, there are a few great options.
 For starters, AeroPress sells the AeroPress Go, a slightly more compact model with a cup included.
 Here’s where we compared the Aeropress vs the Aeropress Go.
 Or check out our Bodum Travel Press review, Oomph coffee maker review, or Wacaco Cuppamoka review.

 The Verdict: A Great Traveling Coffee Press

-The moral of the story is: THANK YOU Alan Adler for inventing the AeroPress!
-Whether you are going to use it for an Americano, an espresso or even a cold brew, we are confident that it won’t disappoint you as it’s one of our top picks for the best single serve coffee makers list.
-While it’s simple to use, it still allows you to experiment and improve your barista skills with techniques such as the inverted method.
+The moral of the story is THANK YOU, Alan Adler, the AeroPress inventor!
+Whether you use it for an Americano, an almost-espresso, or even a cold brew, we are confident that it won’t disappoint.
+That’s why it’s one of our top single-serve coffee makers.

-We think that this practical and compact coffee maker is and perfect for the coffee enthusiast on the go who enjoys both Americano and espresso and doesn’t want to compromise on their morning coffee routine whilst traveling.
-No one should!
+The AeroPress is simple to use, but it still allows you to experiment and improve your barista skills.
+And this practical and compact coffee maker is perfect for the coffee enthusiast on the go who doesn’t want to compromise on their morning coffee routine while traveling.

 - Marulanda, C. (2019, March 13).
 The History of The AeroPress, From Concept to Championships.
 Retrieved from https://www.perfectdailygrind.com/2019/03/the-history-of-the-aeropress-from-concept-to-championships/